Miniuss/Miniuss/README.md

 - SQL (partially)
 - JavaScript

-While these are technically not programming langugages, I will also include just for clarification knowledge of:
+While these are technically not programming languages, I will also include just for clarification knowledge of:

 - HTML
 - CSS